-00//A elf-uilders _
+00//A Book for All Self-Builders _ Louise Wong

 Where:

 Hong Kong is our city and our site for experiment.
 It is one of the most expensive cities in the world.
 Scarcity of buildable land and surging property prices form the backdrop for this project in which we look at the space in-between and the informal approaches to living that creative citizens are taking across the territory of Hong Kong.
 It exemplifies the diverse patterns of living found in Hong Kong, a contemporary megacity.